putinisbitchboi/requested-domains/README.md

 dict.txt is the dictionary used for DNSENUM.

-domains.txt is the list of domains scanned.
+domains.txt is the list of domains enumerated.

 ### ENUMERATED_DOMAINS folder: